-While an LRA opening hours are limited, the SRA Hotline and web-based interface are available for at least as prompt as possible suspension (prior revocation) requests 24 hours a day, 7 days a week.
-Upon authentication and validation of the request, the SRA Hotline requests revocations or suspensions via the CRA towards the CA.
+While an LRA opening hours are limited, the SRA Hotline is available for at least as prompt as possible revocation requests 24 hours a day, 7 days a week.
+Upon authentication and validation of the request, the SRA Hotline will inform the CSPBOARD of the emergency of a CA revocation.